Which Tea has the Most Caffeine? – An Easy In-Depth Guide 2023

 Matcha tea comes in a powdered form made from stone-ground green tea leaves.
 The main producer of matcha tea is Japan.

 When you’re drinking matcha tea, you’re consuming actual tea leaves; that’s why it’s rich in caffeine.
-Matcha tea contains 70 mg of caffeine in an 8 oz. cup of tea.
+Matcha tea contain 70 mg caffeine in 8 oz. cup of tea.

 3) Yerba Mate Tea